VR-25/acc/README.md

 # loop_delay_charging (ldc) #
 # loop_delay_discharging (ldd) #
 # These are delays (seconds) between loop iterations.
-# The lower they are, the quicker acc responsiveness is - but at the cost of slightly extra CPU time.
+# Lower values translate to quicker acc responsiveness - but at the cost of slightly extra CPU time.
 # Don't touch these (particularly ldd), unless you know exactly what you're doing.
-# accd manages both according to the state of capacity_sync.

 # charging_switch (s) #
 # If unset, acc cycles through its database and sets the first working switch/group that disables charging.